Overview of Amadablam Climbing

 Day 27: Namche Bazaar trekking back to Lukla

-the path is all downhill, the unrelenting slope places massive impact on the knees.
-Once you cross the high suspension bridge, the path runs mostly level.
-We will work though rhododendron and pine forests with the view of distance snow covered peak before arriving Phakding.
-Enjoying the lush green scenery around and passing through the incredible mountain scenery and local Sherpa village arrival in Lukla.
+Enjoy the lush green scenery.
+Pass through the incredible mountain scenery and local Sherpa village arrival in Lukla.
 You’ll have time to stroll around the local areas.
-In the evening you can enjoy a typical Nepalese dinner and cultural show.
+You can enjoy a typical Nepalese dinner and cultural show in the evening.

 28